How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Admissions officers want to see:

-Observational drawing (especially from life, not photos)
+Observational drawing (especially from direct observation, not photos)

-Process work like sketches, studies, or idea development
+Process work like sketches, studies or idea development

 Creative voice and risk-taking — not just school assignments